Iran–Turkmenistan relations: Railway

 In May 2013, a 311 km Bereket – Uzen section of the 677 km North-South Railway Corridor was completed.

 In February 2014, 256 km long section between Bereket and Etrek was completed.
 Currently railway stations along the new railway are being constructed.

-The Kazakhstan-Turkmenistan-Iran railway link will be officially inaugurated in October 2014.
+The Kazakhstan-Turkmenistan-Iran railway link was officially inaugurated in October 2014.

 Bereket city (Kazandzhik) is strategically important railway intersection of the Trans-Caspian Railway (Caspian Sea, Turkmenistan, Uzbekistan and eastern Kazakhstan) and North-South Transnational Railway.
 The city has a large locomotive repair depot and a modern passenger railway station.

+Import gas from Turkmenistan and swap agreement

+Two countries are both among the biggest natural gas producers in the world.
+Despite its major natural gas fields in the south, Iran has imported gas from Turkmenistan since 1997, especially for domestic use in its northern provinces during winter and for swap transfer purposes.

+Under a swap agreement, Iran currently imports 5-6 million cubic meters per day of natural gas for domestic consumption from the northeastern neighbor while exporting the same amount from its own natural gas supply to Azerbaijan in Iran's northwest.